 13.1 Vesting of Title

-Title to property will vest in the Contractor that acquired the property, subject to the Contractor’s compliance with applicable property requirements.
+Title to property will vest in the Grantee that acquired the property, subject to the Grantee’s compliance with applicable property requirements.

+13.1a Property Trust Relationship

+Grantees that use TWC grant funds to purchase real property, equipment, and intangible property must hold such property in trust for the beneficiaries of the project or program under which the property was acquired or improved.

 13.2 Property Control Officer

-A property control officer must be designated when specifically required by contract, program or administrative requirement.
-It is recommended to all other Contractors.
+A property control officer must be designated when specifically required by grant, program or administrative requirement.
+It is recommended to all other Grantees.

 13.3 Acquisition and Use of Real Property